Approval Time For SBA 7(a) Loans, 504 Loans, Disaster Loans, & Microloans

 Formal underwriting for an SBA loan usually takes about two to three weeks.
 This time allows either your underwriting team or loan officer to discuss any questions or concerns they may have about your loan.
 During this time, you may be asked to participate in more meetings to discuss your plans or even to fill out more paperwork.
 The underwriting period can take longer if the SBA requests extra documentation.

-Final Step: Approval & Loan Disbursement
+Final Step: SBA Loan Disbursement Process

 Once you’ve been approved, it generally takes funds about five days to reach your account.
 The timeframe can vary depending on the type of loan and your particular case.
 Be sure to ask your lender how long it takes for approved funds to get disbursed.